Kale and Feta Breakfast Casserole

 Bake the casserole 40-45 minutes, or until eggs are set and the top is starting to lightly brown.
 Serve hot.
 This is good with a dollop of low-fat sour cream.

-Egg casseroles like this are a great breakfast for any phase of the South Beach Diet or any type of low-glycemic eating plan.
+Egg casseroles like this are a great breakfast for any phase of the South Beach Diet or most other low-carb eating plans.

 More Tasty Ideas with Kale: